xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/contributing.md

 You should also make sure that no `xlint` errors are in the templates you want to contribute.

-It is little late for that now, but you should make sure your package is following [quality requirements](#quality-requirements).
+It is a little late for that now, but you should make sure your package is following [quality requirements](#quality-requirements).

 ## Setting up a branch